 |25||Section 195||TDS on Other Payments Made to NR (Not Company) or Foreign Company||Rate as specified in Act or DTAA||No exemption limit|

-|26||Section 194N||TDS on payment of certain amounts in cash||2%||Upto Rs 1 Crore|
+|26||Section 194N||TDS on payment of certain amounts in cash||2%||Up to Rs 1 Crore|

 |27||Section 194M||TDS on certain Payment by Individual/ HUF||5%||Amount is less than Rs 50 lakhs|

-Let’s Decode Form 16A
+Form 16A Format

-- It contains basic information of the tax deductor like name, address etc. Deductor is the individual who pays you and he/she is required to deduct TDS (if subject to it) before discharging the payment.
+- It contains basic information about the tax deductor like name, address etc. Deductor is the individual who pays you and he/she is required to deduct TDS (if subject to it) before discharging the payment.

 - It provides basic information of the deductee like name, address etc. Deductee is the person receiving the payment and the amount received is net of TDS (if it’s subject to TDS).

 - PAN/ TAN are a unique identification of every deductor.
-Just like everyone has individual has unique Aadhar Number similarly the income tax department uses PAN/ TAN to identify taxpayers.
-To know further, refer our FAQ on PAN/ TAN.
+Just like everyone has individual has a unique Aadhar Number similarly the income tax department uses PAN/ TAN to identify taxpayers.
+To know further, refer to our FAQ on PAN/ TAN.

-- This highlights the PAN of deductee.
+- This highlights the PAN of the deductee.

 - Here is the AY and the period for which income is shown.
 For e.g. AY 2018-19 (FY 2017-18) and income received from 1/4/17 to 31/07/2017 (For Quarter-I).